Van Helsing (TV series): Broadcast and release

 Syfy aired a commercial-free preview of the pilot on July 31, 2016; this was followed by the series premiere on September 23, 2016.

 The series was originally slated to premiere in Canada on Super Channel, but because of Super Channel's ongoing bankruptcy proceedings, the series was ultimately dropped from their schedule and instead premiered on Netflix on December 23, 2016.

 Reception

+On Rotten Tomatoes, season 1 reported an 82% approval rating based on 11 critic reviews.
+The website's critics consensus reads, "Van Helsing incorporates relatable performances and tried and true sci-fi tropes into a strong fallen-society storyline, though it might benefit from additional action sequences."
+On the review aggregator website Metacritic, which uses a weighted average, season 1 received a score of 54 out of 100 based on 5 critics, indicating "mixed or average reviews".

 The series' pilot episode received 4.5 stars from Den of Geek.
 In his review of Van Helsing, Keith Uhlich of The Hollywood Reporter wrote: "It's pretty good... or is at least, to quote that old critic's saw, 'better than it has any right to be'."